-- 1. Pretreatment: Perform heat-induced epitope retrieval (HIER) at pH 9, with a pressure cooker for 1.5-3 minutes. - 2.
-Blocking: For HRP, block with peroxidase blocking solution for 10-15 minutes at room temperature.
-If a different system than HRP is used, an alternative blocking solution will be required. - 3.
-Primary Antibody: Apply the antibody at a dilution of 1:50-1:200 and incubate for 30-60 minutes at room temperature or overnight at 4°C. - 4.
-Secondary Antibody: Apply an appropriate HRP conjugated secondary antibody for 20-30 minutes at room temperature.
-If different system than HRP is used, an alternatively conjugated secondary antibody will be required. - 5.
-Substrate Development: Apply and incubate with DAB for 5-10 minutes at room temperature. - 6.
-Counterstaining: Counterstain with hematoxylin for 0.5-5 minutes, based on the instructions for the hematoxylin used.
+- 1. Pretreatment: Perform heat-induced epitope retrieval (HIER) at pH 9 for 10 to 30 minutes. - 2.
+Blocking: If HRP is used, block with peroxidase blocking solution for 10-15 minutes at room temperature.
+Replace with alkaline phosphatase blocking solution if an AP system is used.

+- 3. Primary Antibody: Apply and incubate antibody for 30-60 minutes at room temperature or overnight at 4°C. - 4.
+Secondary Antibody: Apply and incubate for 20-30 minutes at room temperature. - Substrate Development: Apply and incubate with DAB or Fast Red for 5-10 minutes at room temperature. - 6.
+Counterstaining: Counterstain with hematoxylin for 0.5-5 minutes, based on the hematoxylin used.
 Rinse with distilled water and bluing solution for 30 seconds. - 7.
 Dehydrate and apply coverslip.